Skip the wait and schedule your ER reservation in under 2 minutes. Text ‘ER Now‘ to (818) 697-9798 to schedule.

 Sherman Oaks Hospital now is offering its community COVID-19 vaccine clinic every Wednesday from 9 a.m. – 3 p.m.
 We are honored to care for our community when it matters most.
 My Turn is an easy way to search for available vaccination appointments at many locations in your area.

-If you need support using myturn.ca.gov, call 1-877-813-7312 and an agent can help enter your information on the website, subject to availability.
-You can also check local health departments and other state-approved providers.
+If you need support using myturn.ca.gov, call 1-877-813-7312, and an agent can help enter your information on the website, subject to availability.
+You can also check local health departments and other state-approved clinicians.

 Clinic Operations: